 Here are a few more ground cover materials you could use:

-- Dog-Safe Mulch — Pine bark and cypress mulch are pretty good choices, but avoid things like cocoa mulch, which are toxic if eaten.
+- Dog-Safe Mulch — Pine bark and cypress are good choices when it comes to dog-safe mulch, but avoid things like cocoa mulch, which are toxic if eaten.

 - Clover — Clover grows pretty readily and is hardy enough to withstand a lot of traffic.
 Plus, it feeds native bees!